Frequently Asked Questions

-2. Worker Advisor Office

-The Worker Advisor Office is a branch of the Manitoba Department of Labour and is independent of the WCB.
+The Worker Advisor Office is a branch of the Manitoba Labour & Regulatory Services and is independent of the WCB.
 Worker advisors are knowledgeable about the compensation system and can help you with the appeal process.
 The services of a worker advisor are available free of charge.
 More information on worker advisors is available by contacting the Worker Advisor Office in your area.

 Winnipeg and the surrounding area

-[Snapshot 2]